loda-lang/loda-lang.github.io/list3.markdown

 * [A174759](https://oeis.org/A174759) ([program](/edit/?oeis=174759)): x-values in the solution to x^2-57\*y^2=1.
 * [A174761](https://oeis.org/A174761) ([program](/edit/?oeis=174761)): x-values in the solution to x^2-59\*y^2=1.
 * [A174763](https://oeis.org/A174763) ([program](/edit/?oeis=174763)): x-values in the solution to x^2-62\*y^2=1.
+* [A174764](https://oeis.org/A174764) ([program](/edit/?oeis=174764)): Sum of the numerators for computing the second moment of the probability mass function (PMF) of the number of 2-cycles in the involutions on n elements (A000085) assuming the involutions are all equally likely.
 * [A174765](https://oeis.org/A174765) ([program](/edit/?oeis=174765)): y-values in the solution to  x^2 - 19\*y^2 = 1.
 * [A174766](https://oeis.org/A174766) ([program](/edit/?oeis=174766)): y-values in the solution to  x^2 - 22\*y^2 = 1.
 * [A174767](https://oeis.org/A174767) ([program](/edit/?oeis=174767)): y-values in the solution to  x^2 - 23\*y^2 = 1.